91制片厂

 University Core Directory

 Saint Louis University's Undergraduate Core is overseen by a team of associate directors.
 These individuals, each overseeing a distinct core component area, together lead SLU's shared efforts to implement our new undergraduate core curriculum.
-Five core-affiliated faculty teaching primarily in the core deliver key components of the core curriculum.
-Additionally, our eight undergraduate core curricular fellows are dedicated to ensuring that SLU's core is shaped by the voices and perspectives of undergraduate students.
+Four core-affiliated faculty teaching primarily in the core deliver key components of the core curriculum.
+Additionally, our eight Undergraduate Core Curricular Fellows are dedicated to ensuring that SLU's core is shaped by the voices and perspectives of undergraduate students.

 Associate Directors of the Core